recyclejs/recycle/docs/quick-start/HelloWorld.md

 ### Creating a Recycle Instance
 Let's start by creating a Recycle instance using `createRecycle`.

-Its required parameter is a `adapter` for which you can use "React and RxJS" bindings:
+Its required parameter is an `adapter` for which you can use a default one (with React and RxJS):

 ```javascript
 import createRecycle from 'recyclejs'